drummonds/hugo-golunr/README.md

 Pretty easy, huh?
 After running `hugo-golunr`, you'll see a `search_index.json` file in your `./static` directory.
 Just load that in your theme.

+## Tidying
+I have moved the code to a standard format for a command line format and added a mod.ls